robertely/resume/README.md

 ## Shutterstock
 ### Infrastructure Engineer
 ##### Nov 2013 - May 2016 (2 years, 7 months)
-At Shutterstock my responsibilities include a fairly wide range of topics from developer tools and deployment technologies to monitoring, configuration management, and distributed systems.
-Alongside my technical roles, I also participate in an on-call shift as well as an internal developer help desk and participate in planning meetings under an agile workflow.
+At Shutterstock, my responsibilities included a fairly wide range of topics from developer tools and deployment technologies to monitoring, configuration management, and distributed systems.
+Alongside my technical roles, I also participated in an on-call shift as well as an internal developer help desk and participated in planning meetings under an Agile workflow.

 **Areas of focus:**
-* Large queuing systems, specifically RabbitMQ
+* Built large queuing systems, specifically RabbitMQ
-* Orchestration tools like Chef, Ansible and Mcollective
+* Used orchestration tools like Chef, Ansible, and Mcollective
-* Extensive work in configuration management, including Chef and Ansible
+* Worked extensively in configuration management, including Chef and Ansible
 * Designed and built a large scale monitoring infrastructure with Sensu
-* Development of several complex internal tools using Python, Go, and Bash
+* Developed several complex internal tools using Python, Go, and Bash
-* Developed Training curriculum for chef and lead classroom style training sessions
+* Developed training curriculum for Chef and led classroom-style training sessions

 ## Outbrain
 ### Operations Engineer
 ##### May 2012 — Nov 2013 (1 year, 7 months)
-As a Web Operations Engineer at Outbrain my time was split between datacenter operations and building and maintaining monitoring and telemetry collection systems.
+As a Web Operations Engineer at Outbrain, my time was split between datacenter operations and building and maintaining monitoring and telemetry collection systems.

 **Areas of focus:**
 * Managed vendor relationships and datacenter build-outs of thousands of nodes across the country
 * Designed and implemented configuration management development methodologies using Chef and Vagrant
-* Built and maintained large scale telemetry collection systems using tools like CollectD, Graphite, Logstash, RabbitMQ, and Nagios
+* Built and maintained large-scale telemetry collection systems using tools like CollectD, Graphite, Logstash, RabbitMQ, and Nagios
-* Managed a first time roll out of configuration management at an acquired company
+* Managed a first time rollout of configuration management at an acquired company
 * Participated in a global on-call shift

 ## Macmillan Higher Education
 ### Lead Web Operations Engineer
 ##### May 2011 — May 2012 (1 year, 1 month)
-At Macmillan my responsibilities mainly included triage and support of a legacy ASP code base as well as general system administration and ticketing system management.
+At Macmillan, my responsibilities mainly included triage and support of a legacy ASP code base as well as general system administration and ticketing system management.

 **Areas of focus:**
 * Administered systems in a mixed environment of RHEL and Server 03